karlropkins/AQEval/.github/CONTRIBUTING.md

 *   We use [roxygen2](https://cran.r-project.org/package=roxygen2), with [Markdown syntax](https://cran.r-project.org/web/packages/roxygen2/vignettes/rd-formatting.html),
     for documentation.
 This we require you to also do.

-*   We currently do NOT use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
-We would appreciate worked examples demonstrating a code modification but, please, no testthat.
+*   We currently use [tinytest](https://cran.r-project.org/package=tinytest) for our unit tests.
+We would appreciate worked examples demonstrating a code modification but do not need you to use tinytest.

 ## Code of Conduct